Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Results Discussion

-Nested FNO's fast prediction speed enables rigorous probabilistic assessments that were previously unattainable.
-As an example, we investigate the maximum pressure buildup and carbon dioxide plume footprint for a four-well reservoir where each well injects at a 1MT/year rate.
-Refer to \textit{Supplementary, Probabilistic assessment} for detailed setups.
-We generate 1,000 permeability realizations using the same distribution and spatial correlations, then use Nested FNO to predict gas saturation plumes and pressure buildup for each realization.
-As shown in Figure~\ref{fig:prob}, the probabilistic estimates of the carbon dioxide plume footprint and maximum pressure buildup can support project developers and regulators in making important engineering decisions~\cite{pawar2016national}.
-For example, the plume footprint helps determine the area of the land lease acquisition required and the monitoring program's design~\cite{U.S.DepartmentofEnergy2017}; the maximum reservoir pressure buildup helps evaluate the safety of an injection scheme and ensure reservoir integrity.
-Running such assessments takes nearly two years with traditional numerical simulators, and it takes only 2.8 seconds with Nested FNO.
+Nested FNO's fast prediction speed enables rigorous ensemble modeling and probabilistic assessments that were previously unattainable.
+As an example, we conducted a probabilistic assessment for the maximum pressure buildup and CO$_2$ plume footprint for a four-well CCS project where each well injects at a 1MT/year rate.
+To investigate the influence of permeability heterogeneity, we generate 1,000 realizations using a fixed set of distribution and spatial correlations, then use Nested FNO to predict gas saturation plumes and pressure buildup for each realization.
+Refer to \textit{Supplementary Text, Probabilistic assessment} for detailed setups.
+As shown in Figure~\ref{fig:prob}, we obtained probabilistic estimates of the CO$_2$ plume footprint and maximum pressure buildup, which can help project developers and regulators manage uncertainties~\cite{pawar2016national}.
+For example, the plume footprint helps determine the area of the land lease acquisition required~\cite{U.S.DepartmentofEnergy2017}; the maximum reservoir pressure buildup helps evaluating the safety of a certain injection scheme and ensures reservoir integrity.
+Running this assessment takes only 2.8 seconds with Nested FNO but requires nearly two years with traditional numerical simulators.